© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cymer Abbey is a scheduled monument protected by Cadw under reference ME001.
 View the official record →

-Cymer Abbey is a Cistercian monastery founded in the mid-twelfth century in the Meirionnydd valley, North Wales.
+Cymer Abbey is a Cistercian monastery founded in the early thirteenth century in the Meirionnydd valley in North Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME001.

 Cymer Abbey dates from the medieval period, and is classified as a abbey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cymer Abbey is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME001.